 Financial assets that are held for the collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost using the effective interest method, less impairment.
 Gains and losses are recognised in profit or loss when the assets are derecognised or impaired, and through amortisation process.
+Financial assets at amortised cost comprised bank balances.

-b) Impairment of financial assets
+(b) Impairment of financial assets

 The Company assesses on a forward-looking basis the expected credit losses (ECL) associated with its debt instrument assets carried at amortised cost.
 ECL are based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Company expects to receive, discounted at an approximation of the original effective interest rate.
+The expected cash flows will include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.